-8.2.2.2 Measurements of groundwater and leachate of landfills.
+8.2.2.1 Measurements of groundwater and leachate of landfills.

-Groundwater, leachate and discharge water from various landfills (CET's) have been investigated.
-Analyses have been performed for 5 landfills for non-hazardous waste in Wallonia:
+Groundwater, leachate and discharge water from various landfills (in French "Centre d'Enfouissement Technique" - CET's) have been investigated.
+Analyses have been performed for 7 landfills for non-hazardous waste in Wallonia, which are part of the monitoring network of the landfills of the Walloon Region:

-- CETB in Monceau-sur-Sambre (Hainaut province); - Cour-au-Bois (Walloon Brabant province); - Habay-la-Neuve en Tenneville (Luxembourg province) ; - Hallembaye (Liège province); - Mont-Saint-Guibert (Walloon Brabant province).
+- Cronfestu (Morlanwez Hainaut province)

+- Malvoisin (Gedinnes Namur province);

+- Cour-au-Bois (Braine-le-Château Walloon Brabant province);

+- Habay-la-Neuve (Luxembourg province);

+- Le CETB (Monceau-sur-Sambre Hainaut province) ;

+- Morialmé (Namur province);

+- Happe-Chapois (Namur province);

-The mono-landfills of class 1^4 operated by ArcelorMittal in Seraing (" La Chatqueue " - residues from steel production activities) and by ERACHEM-COMILOG in Saint-Ghislain (production of manganese) have also been studied.
+The mono-landfill of class 5.1 operated by ERACHEM-COMILOG in Saint-Ghislain (production of manganese) has also been studied.

-The website of the Walloon region gives a technical description of the Walloon landfills (in French: http://environnement.wallonie.be/data/dechets/cet/00intro/00_4rc.htm).
+The website of the Walloon region gives a technical description of the Walloon landfills (in French: http://environnement.wallonie.be/data/dechets/cet/00intro/00\4rc.htm).